-But the Demon Slayer manga’s ending may be coming soon.
-The climax in Chapter 204 is scheduled to come out in May 2020, so how will that impact the anime series?
+But the Demon Slayer manga’s ending chapter was released earlier in 202.
+With the manga series ended, how will that impact the anime series?

 When producer Takahashi talked about the future of the anime series in the past he would not confirm Demon Slayer Season 2 directly nor did he hint at the eventual Demon Slayer movie announcement.
 In August 2019, he claimed that a sequel largely depends on support from the fans.